iSirThijs/quick-logger/README.md

 It now only has a basic log functionality, but I will add features when I need them.

 - [x] Basic loggers: log, debug, info, warn and error
-- [x] Labels with colors to distinguish modules/parts of your code
+- [x] Labels with colours to distinguish modules/parts of your code
-- [x] Support for using sublabels with semicolon like this: `label:sublabel` where the color will be shared
+- [x] Support for using sub-labels with semicolon like this: `label:sublabel` where the colour will be shared
+- [x] Support for additional arguments
+- [x] Group debug logs when it has objects and arrays or multiple values (saving screen space)

 A few things are already on the roadmap:

-- [ ] Support for additional arguments
-- [ ] Group debug logs when it has objects and arrays or multiple values (saving screen space)
 - [ ] Enable logging based on query parameters and local storage
 - [ ] Send logs to a server
 - [ ] Give control over the logging to the user (ask for permission to send logs to server)
 - [ ] CommonJS and UMD bundles

-## Why built another logger?
+### Why built another logger?
 I've created this module to log and debug front-end issues.
 There are many libraries out there, but most don't support bundling, especially with rollup, which I favor at the moment.
 I built my own small micro-library to get logging in my projects started right away.
 Also want the ability to log stuff to a server, but only after the user allows this!(which I will built in later)

-## Install and usage
+## Install
 For now use npm install to get the package and bundle it with rollup (or any other bundler) or use it as a native module.

 Use import: